prettymuchbryce/hellobitcoin/README.md

 ###Disclaimer

-These programs is not "crytographically" random, and should not be used for any purpose other than educational use.
+These programs are not "crytographically" random, and should not be used for any purpose other than educational use.

 ###Installation